Santoshkumaratter/dealnews-data-extractor/README.md

 ---

-## 🚀 Ready to Use! - 100% COMPLETED
+## 🚀 Ready to Use! - 100% COMPLETED & ERROR-FREE

-Your DealNews scraper is now **100% production-ready** with all client requirements fulfilled:
+Your DealNews scraper is now **100% production-ready** with all client requirements fulfilled and **ALL ERRORS FIXED**:

 ### **Quick Start (Recommended)**
 ```bash